golang/lint/README.md

 Golint is meant to carry out the stylistic conventions put forth in [Effective Go](https://golang.org/doc/effective_go.html) and [CodeReviewComments](https://golang.org/wiki/CodeReviewComments).
-Changes that are not aligned with those documents will not be considered at this time.
+Changes that are not aligned with those documents will not be considered.

 ## Contributions